Medically reviewed in July 2021

-If you’re looking to lose weight, walking can help.
-But how many calories you torch on a walk depends on your weight and your walking pace.
-The heavier you are and the faster you go, the more calories you'll burn.
-Walking for longer, up hills, on sand or uneven terrain, or in especially cold or warm weather will also use up additional calories.
+If you'd like to lose weight, walking can help.
+But the number of calories you burn on a walk depends on your weight and your walking pace.
+The heavier you are and the faster you walk, the more calories you'll use up.
+Walking for a longer time, up hills, on sand or uneven ground, or in very cold or warm weather will also burn additional calories.

 A pound of body weight is equal to 3,500 calories.
 If you weigh 150 pounds and take a brisk one-hour walk each day, you can burn through 3500 calories in under two weeks.
-That means those walks could help you subtract a pound of body weight—assuming you don’t take in extra calories to make up for what you’re burning.
-That means it’s important to follow healthy overall eating patterns when you’re home.
+That means those walks could help you subtract a pound of body weight, assuming you don’t take in extra calories.
+To avoid these excess calories, it's important to eat a healthy diet when you’re home.

-Here are some estimates of the calories you’re likely to expend, based on your weight and pace.
+Here are some estimates of the calories you’re likely to expend walking.
+Numbers are based on weight and pace.

 Weight: 120 pounds